JeremieDona/spatiotemporal_variable_separation/README.md

 Evaluation scripts on testing sets are located in the `var_sep/test` folder.
 - `var_sep.test.mnist.test` evaluates the prediction PSNR and SSIM of the model on Moving MNIST;
 - `var_sep.test.mnist.test_disentanglement` evaluates the disentanglement PSNR and SSIM of the model by swapping contents and digits on Moving MNIST;
+- `var_sep.test.chairs.test_disentanglement` evaluates the disentanglement PSNR and SSIM of the model by swapping contents and chairs on 3D Warehouse Chairs;
 - `var_sep.sst.wave.test` computes the prediction MSE of the model after 6 and 10 prediction steps on SST;
 - `var_sep.test.wave.test` computes the prediction MSE of the model after 40 prediction steps on WaveEq and WaveEq-100;
 Please refer to the corresponding help messages for further information.